charandeep-reddy/charandeep-reddy/README.md

-# Charan

-i build and deploy full web apps solo. clients get a working product, not a handoff.
+I build and deploy full web apps solo. clients get a working product, not a handoff.

 ---